wojciesh/MeetPlusPlus/README.md

 * `Shift` + `Alt` + `B` enables/disables yellow border
 * To unload the extension just refresh the page

-If you can not select the video element just click on extension icon again to refresh it.
+If you can not select the video element just click on the extension icon again to refresh it.

 ## Not only for Google Meet